By 1970 Pep’s rapid growth

 people of South Africa, who, as individuals, had little money to spend, but

-collectively possessed an enormous purchasing power’; he described Pep’s sales
+collectively possessed an enormous purchasing power".
+The sales

 quality, a fact realized by our customers -